What is the cingulate cortex?

 What is the evidence for cingulate cortex anomalies?

 Moderate quality evidence found decreased activity in the posterior cingulate cortex of people with schizophrenia at rest compared to controls.
 There was under-activation in the anterior and middle cingulate cortex of people with schizophrenia during attention and inhibition tasks, and over-activation in the anterior cingulate cortex during working memory tasks.
 During executive functioning, there was increased activity in the left cingulate gyrus and decreased activity in right cingulate gyrus.
 During cognitive control, there was decreased activity in the bilateral anterior cingulate/paracingulate gyrus.
 During auditory stimulation, there was decreased activation in the anterior cingulate cortex, and during theory of mind tasks, there was decreased activity in the left cingulate gyrus.
+During reward anticipation tasks there was reduced activation in the right median cingulate/paracingulate gyri.
 In relatives of people with schizophrenia, there was decreased activity in the left cingulate gyrus during executive functioning and working memory tasks compared to controls.

 Moderate quality evidence found decreased N-acetylaspartate and N-acetylaspartate/creatine ratio in the anterior cingulate gyrus of people with schizophrenia and their first-degree relatives.
 High quality evidence finds a small decrease in glutathione in the anterior cingulate of people with schizophrenia.